Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Introduction

 This progress must be interpreted with a commonly acknowledged caveat: IT harmonic fitting is inaccurate for coarsely sampled data in presence of strong incoherence.
-Incoherence---deviations from fixed-phase plane wave relationships---is ubiquitous in ITs.
+Incoherence\ch{, in this context, refers to having phase shifts relative to the astronomical forcing that are not constant over the time window used for harmonic fitting of altimetry data; for satellite altimetry, such windows are commonly longer than 10 days.
+IT incoherence }is ubiquitous in ITs.
 As ITs propagate, their propagation angles and spatial scales are constantly modulated by the turbulent BM and varying background conditions.
 Linear superposition of scattered ITs alone produces time- and space-dependent changes in phase and wavenumber, even without additional wave–wave interactions.
 In observations, IT incoherence is found universally across different types of data \cite{ray2011non, lob2020observations, caspar2025combining}.
 In simulations and analytical models, the causal effects of BMs and background conditions on IT incoherence are extensively demonstrated \cite{2014_JGR_DunphyLamb,2015_GRL_PonteKlein,kelly2016coupled,caspar2022characterization,lahaye2024internal,uncu2024wave,wang2025agulhas}.
 The approach of harmonic fitting is developed with incoherence in mind \cite{munk1966tidal, zhao2024internal} and can resolve incoherent ITs if sampling is sufficiently fine.
 But for coarsely sampled global satellite SSH, fine-scale incoherence cannot be reliably captured by standard plane-wave–based harmonic fitting schemes. \citeA{carrere2021accuracy} provides a quantified review of this issue.
 This can yield qualitatively incorrect results: for example, \citeA{buijsman2017semidiurnal} argues that the apparent IT damping in equatorial Pacific, inferred via harmonic fitting of decades of satellite SSH data, may reflect amplified fitting errors due to increased incoherence rather than true IT energy loss.
 Such systematic error hinders an accurate global picture of IT-related energy pathways.

 The recently launched Surface Water and Ocean Topography (hereafter ``SWOT”) mission shares the long repeat cycles of earlier single-satellite altimeters (about 21 days, still much longer than tidal periods), so the limitations of harmonic fitting in the presence of incoherence persist.
 What SWOT fundamentally changes, however, is the spatial sampling: it delivers wide-swath SSH snapshots at unprecedented spatial resolution, creating an opening for methods that can exploit spatial information.